-"Mercy - It's Not Easy!" - Mt 5:1-12 - Jan 30, 2011
+"Do Justice, Love Kindness, Walk Humbly" - Mt 5:1-12 - Jan 29, 2017

 It's getting rough out there, isn't it?
-Both on foreign shores, with riots in Tunesia and Egypt, and right here at home with road rage beatings on "The Cut" in North Vancouver, it's getting rough out there.
-In politics today, mud-slinging and vitriolic attacks have become all too common, if not the norm.
-To be sure, there are still examples of common courtesy and even pockets of politeness and civility, but more and more people seem to be virtual powder-kegs - except of course for the ever-increasing suicide bombers who are literal powder-kegs - primed and ready to go off at the slightest perceived slight against their tender and fragile egos.
+Both on foreign shores, with horrible fighting in many parts of the world, and also right here at home with gang warfare and even road rage beatings, it's getting rough out there.
+In politics today, mud-slinging, vitriolic smear attacks, and "alternate facts" have become all too common, if not the norm.
+To be sure, there are still examples of common courtesy and even pockets of politeness and civility, but more and more people seem to be deeply fearful and angry, primed and ready to go off at the slightest perceived slight against their tender and fragile egos.

-Some of you know that I believe one key reason for the upsurge in rage is that we are starting to reap the effects of a social change begun in the late 60's or early 70's.
-Perhaps we can trace it back a little over one hundred years to the Victorian Era when the concept of children as people became prominent.
-But it was only fifty years ago that a second major shift in attitudes surfaced that emphasised "children's rights."
-The focus shifted from teaching children "know your place" to "your opinions and wants are at least as important as anyone's".
+Some of you have heard me say that I believe one key reason for the upsurge in rage is that we are starting to reap the effects of a social change begun in the mid 1960's - I grumped about it then and I still say "it's never too late to say 'I told you so'!".
+Perhaps we can trace the beginnings of this particular shift in social view back a little over one hundred years to the Victorian Era when the concept of children as people first developed.
+But it was only fifty years ago that a second major shift in attitudes surfaced emphasising "children's rights."
+The focus shifted from teaching children "know your place" to "your ideas and opinions are at least as important as anyone's".
 There were good reasons for implementing that shift, not the least of which was to de-legitimize violence against children.
-However, that emphasis appears to have introduced a different kind of problem as more and more people extend that shift in attitude from "my opinions and wants are as important as anyone's" to "my opinions and wants are more important than anyone else's" to "I shouldn't have to give way for anyone", a shift that provides motivation and fuel for the increasing rage we see today.
+However, an unintended negative consequence arose as more and more people extended that shift in attitude from "my ideas and opinions are as important as anyone's" to "my ideas and opinions are more important than anyone else's" to "I shouldn't have to give way for anyone" - or perhaps more accurately, "nobody can tell me 'no'!" - a dangerous shift that provides motivation and fuel for the increasing rage we see today.
 Who knows what's next?
 Church rage?
 I hope not ...
 I'd hate to have to preach in a flak jacket!